Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

 ## Pass a scope

-While in `@azure/ms-rest-nodeauth` a `tokenAudience` could be passed through the constructor of the credentials, or a `resource` passed through the `AccessTokenOptions` of the `getAccessToken` method, in `@azure/identity`, we call them scopes, and they must be passed through the first parameter to the credentials' `getToken` method, as follows:
+While in `@azure/ms-rest-nodeauth` a `tokenAudience` could be passed through the constructor of the credentials, or a `resource` passed through the `AccessTokenOptions` of the `getAccessToken` method, in `@azure/identity`, we call them **scopes**, and they must be passed through as the first parameter to the credentials' `getToken` method, as follows:

 ```diff
 - import { AzureCliCredential } from "@azure/ms-rest-nodeauth";